IvanWilli/DemoKin/README.md

 ## Example

-Consider an average Swedish woman in year 2015, called more generally Ego.
-The types of Ego’s relatives included in this package follows this abbreviation list:
+Consider an average Swedish woman in year 2015, called more generally focal.
+The types of focal’s relatives included in this package follows this abbreviation list:

 | Code | Relative                                   |
 | :--- | :----------------------------------------- |